 No doubt our disabilities and weakness break us apart and for the youngsters its heart breaking to see them suffering from any mental illness.
 Same goes with Bradford, he realized his illness at the young age of 10 which made him an awkward and isolated personality.
 But when it comes to music, he was very passionate.
 With that said, he became a guitarist, song writer and not to forget a passionate singer.
 He was certainly a house full of talents.

 Another top listed names, Javier Botet was also a warrior and survivor or Marfan syndrome.
 His success in acting industry is well-known to all.
 He appeared in many horror films like The Conjuring 2 and Crimson Peak.

 Life is full of mental and physical complexities, but to accept our disabilities is something we should learn from people like Sergai.
 He had thin, long nose and was slim and tall.
 Still he made a special place in people’s heart by playing mesmerizing music.

 Not only this he was also a legendary performer, an ultimate composer, conductor and one of a great musician.

-So, do you think these people would have been this much successful if they gave up at the beginning?
+So, do you think these famous people with Marfan Syndrome would have been this much successful if they gave up at the beginning?
 Obviously not!
 We all have some lackings and talents at the same time.
 But the question is, how much do we let it affect our lives?
 It’s all about the matter of choices!

 We live in a world full of criticism so you will find people bullying you no matter what you do or who you are.
 Some people turn a deaf year to all those negativity around them and continue their struggle and turn out to become real champions!